MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 * **-iterations|-i** Selects the number of times to run each set of scenarios on each browser.
 Each time will result in its own trace file, and its own measurement(s) which can be aggregated and analyzed however desired.
 Running multiple iterations is highly recommended to account for variablity in the test.
 If not provided, 1 iteration will be run

 * **-tracecontrolled|-tc** Provides the path to save the trace files in.
 This must be provided if and only if `-measureset|-ms` is also provided.
 After the test completes, look for the trace files in this path.
 If not provided, no tracing will be done and no measures will be provided after the test completes.
-You may wish to do this if you are testing or extracting measures in some other way not convered within BrowserEfficiencyTest.
+You may wish to do this if you are testing or extracting measures in some other way not covered within BrowserEfficiencyTest.

 * **-measureset|-ms** Determines which measures will be traced for and extracted out of the traces.
 This must be provided if and only if `tracecontrolled|-tc` is provided.
 If not provided, no tracing will be done and no measures will be provided after the test completes.
-You may wish to do this if you are testing or extracting measures in some other way not convered within BrowserEfficiencyTest.
+You may wish to do this if you are testing or extracting measures in some other way not covered within BrowserEfficiencyTest.
 The possible measure sets are:
     * `cpuUsage` will measure how much the CPU was used during the test.
 Specifically, it measures how much time the CPU was not idle during the test pass.
     * `diskUsage` will measure the disk activity during the test pass.
-    * `energy` will measure how much energy was consumed by the system during the test pass.
-Some devices, like the Surface Book, have hardware that measures this directly and provide much more accurate results.
+    * `energy` will measure how much energy was consumed by the system during the test pass. **Note that this measure set only works on a Surface Book with the Maxim power chip driver installed**
     * `networkUsage` will measure the network activity during the test pass.
     * `refSet` is a measure of the memory used during the test pass.